Michael Lehr Antiques

 $50,000 $5,000

 An unidentified infant seated barefoot atop a draped studio prop is the subject of this half-plate ambrotype produced by Gutekunst and Brother of Philadelphia, active at 706 Arch Street from 1854 to 1860.
-The process and case patent date of July 4, 1854 embossed on the mat place the image firmly within that period of operation.
-The plate is housed in a substantial thermoplastic hinged case with an elaborately embossed scrollwork and floral cartouche cover and a gold-toned oval mat with rope-and-bead borders.
+The process patent date of July 4, 1854 embossed on the mat place the image firmly within that period of operation.
+The plate is housed in a substantial leather hinged case with an elaborately embossed scrollwork and floral cartouche cover and a gold-toned oval mat with rope-and-bead borders.

 The child wears a loose white chemise-style garment pulled wide at the shoulders, leaving the arms largely bare, with both bare legs extended forward over the edge of the prop.
 The studio support is covered in a bold black-and-white damask fabric featuring large acanthus and floral repeats.
 The child's dark curly hair frames a direct, unsmiling gaze toward the camera.